SAP/cf-nodejs-logging-support/docs/advanced-usage/04-dynamic-logging-level-threshold.md

 ### 1 Creating a key-pair

-In order to sign and verify JWTs a PEM encoded private key and a matching public key is required.
+To sign and verify JWTs a PEM encoded private key and a matching public key is required.
-You can create a key-pair using following command:
+You can create a key-pair using the following command:

 ```sh
 openssl rsa -in private.pem -outform PEM -pubout -out public.pem